 WASHINGTON, D.C. — A new provision added to the state budget by Republican lawmakers bans Ohio Secretary of State Frank LaRose (R) from conducting a series of voter education efforts that successfully recruited new voters last year.
-The budget item, signed by Republican Governor Mike DeWine, states that “No public official that is responsible for administering or conducting an election in this state shall collaborate with…a nongovernmental person or entity for any costs or activities related to voter registration, voter education, voter identification, get-out-the-vote, absent voting, election official recruitment or training, or any other election-related purpose…”
+The budget item, signed by Republican Gov. Mike DeWine, states that “No public official that is responsible for administering or conducting an election in this state shall collaborate with…a nongovernmental person or entity for any costs or activities related to voter registration, voter education, voter identification, get-out-the-vote, absent voting, election official recruitment or training, or any other election-related purpose.”

-Democrats are looking to repeal the provision before next year’s elections after Gov. DeWine ignored calls from voting rights activists to veto the budget item before his signing.
-Sec.
+Democrats are looking to repeal the provision before next year’s elections after DeWine ignored calls from voting rights activists to veto the budget item before his signing.
 LaRose plans to keep running his voter education programs, stating that he did not interpret the new law as making these efforts illegal.
 “And if somebody wants to challenge my ability to do that, well then I guess we’ll see them in court,” LaRose said.